briangodwinlim/PyTorch-Finance/README.md

 │   ├── 📄 app.py
 │   ├── 📄 serve.py
 │   └── 📄 deploy.py
-├── 📄 .gitignore
+├── 📄 dvc.yaml
 └── 📄 requirements.txt
 ```

 - `config` contains the default YAML configuration files for the scripts.

+    - `config/dvc_pipeline.yaml` contains the hyperparameters and configurations for the DVC pipeline in `dvc.yaml`.

     - `config/tune.yaml` contains the hyperparameters and configurations for `src/tune.py`.

     - `config/train.yaml` contains the hyperparameters and configurations for `src/train.py`.

-    - `config/inference.yaml` contains the configurations for `src/app.py`, `src/serve.py`, and `src/deploy.py`.
+    - `config/inference.yaml` contains the configurations for `notebook/inference.ipynb`, `src/app.py`, `src/serve.py`, and `src/deploy.py`.

-- `dataset` is the directory for raw and processed data files.
+- `dataset` is the directory for raw and processed data files (to be tracked by DVC).

     - `dataset/raw/` is the directory for placing raw data files.

     - `dataset/raw/sample_data.csv` contains a sample PSE data.

+- `notebook` contains the Jupyter notebooks.

+    - `notebook/inference.ipynb` is the notebook for performing model inference and other analysis.

 - `src` contains the Python scripts.